-How to Turn a High NPS Into Reviews, Recommendations and Referrals
+How to Turn NPS Feedback Into Reviews, Recommendations and Referrals

 Net Promoter Score® lets you measure and analyze customer satisfaction to learn more about what people like (and dislike) about your product or business.
 It’s a valuable metric – for most companies and it’s the most valuable metric available for measuring customer loyalty and satisfaction.

-A strong Net Promoter Score can fuel your business growth, generate word-of-mouth referrals from promoters and help you grow without spending as much on traditional advertising or inbound marketing.
+A good Net Promoter Score can fuel your business growth, generate word-of-mouth referrals from promoters and help you grow without spending as much on traditional advertising or inbound marketing.

 With a clear customer advocacy strategy, you can turn your Net Promoter Score into a valuable marketing tool that generates referrals, encourages new customers to sign up for your product or service, incentivizes repeat purchases and massively speeds up your business’s growth rate.